giankdiluvi/madmix/examples/ising/README.md

 The `Ising_model.ipynb` Jupyter notebook contains code to reproduce the Ising model example.
-You should be able to run the whole notebook to get the results, except those of the Concrete distribution.
+You should be able to run the whole notebook to get the results, except those of dequantization and the Concrete distribution.
-Check the examples README to read more about that.
+Check the `examples/` README to read more about that.